Why Frequency-Based Learning Works

 In any language, a small number of words account for the vast majority of everyday speech and writing.
 In English, the 1,000 most common words cover roughly 85% of daily conversation.
 The pattern holds across Japanese, Spanish, French, Chinese, and every other language studied.

-This is Zipf's Law in action — word frequency follows a power-law distribution.
+This is Zipf's Law in action - word frequency follows a power-law distribution.
 The most common word appears twice as often as the second most common, three times as often as the third, and so on.
+The practical consequence: your first 1,000 words do more for you than the next 10,000 combined.

 Why Traditional Methods Get This Wrong